 Tip #1 - Update iTunes

 The first thing you should try is updating your iTunes to determine where the problem is stemming from.
-If iTunes has a problem or a bug which has been fixed in a recent update then by updating iTunes, the chances are that the issue will be fixed and you'll be able to sync your iPhone afterwards.
+If iTunes has a problem or a bug which has been fixed in a recent update then by updating iTunes, the chances are that the issue will be fixed and you'll be able to sync your iPad afterwards.

 When you first open iTunes, if an update is available then a notification should prompt you to update.